SergeyUdovenko/shop/README.md

 # Shop

 Added Add to Cart behaviour
-Added Partially Change Count strategy
+Added Change Count strategy
 Added Total Count and Total Price in Cart
-Added partial ability to remove components from cart
+Added ability to remove components from cart

+---pipes---
+use currency pipe in cart component, use async pipe to show data, use custom pipe to sort data with bolean parameter for changing direction,